dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 In .NET MAUI, drop gesture recognition is provided by the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> class.
 This class defines the following properties:

 - <xref:Microsoft.Maui.Controls.DropGestureRecognizer.AllowDrop>, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drop target.
 The default value of this property is `true`.
-- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOverCommand>, of type `ICommand`, which is executed when the drag source is dragged over the drop target.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOverCommand>, of type <xref:System.Windows.Input.ICommand>, which is executed when the drag source is dragged over the drop target.
 - <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragOverCommandParameter>, of type `object`, which is the parameter that's passed to the `DragOverCommand`.
-- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeaveCommand>, of type `ICommand`, which is executed when the drag source is dragged off the drop target.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeaveCommand>, of type <xref:System.Windows.Input.ICommand>, which is executed when the drag source is dragged off the drop target.
 - <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DragLeaveCommandParameter>, of type `object`, which is the parameter that's passed to the `DragLeaveCommand`.
-- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DropCommand>, of type `ICommand`, which is executed when the drag source is dropped over the drop target.
+- <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DropCommand>, of type <xref:System.Windows.Input.ICommand>, which is executed when the drag source is dropped over the drop target.
 - <xref:Microsoft.Maui.Controls.DropGestureRecognizer.DropCommandParameter>, of type `object`, which is the parameter that's passed to the `DropCommand`.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.